wangcongcong123/transection/README.md

 - Train a sequence-to-sequence BART-base on the dataset from scratch rather than fine-tune from its checkpoint.
 - Fine-tune starting from [MarianMT checkpoints](https://huggingface.co/models?filter=marian).
  - Expand the dataset from various domains (i.e, makes it more general overall).
+ - Train on smaller sequence to sequence transformers?

 ### References
 - [Existing En2zh MarianMT Checkpoint](https://huggingface.co/Helsinki-NLP/opus-mt-en-zh)